nbockisch/CSE423/README.md

 Return statements can handle complex expressions but only with binary options. return x + y works, but return x + y + z will fail.

+Variables cannot be set equal to function calls, such as int x = test().
+Function calls have to be done alone such as test();

 Checklist of required features for the Parser:
 - [x] Identifiers, variables, functions
 - [x] Keywords